TranNhiem/FoxBrain_LLMs/README.md

 Stay tuned and follow our progress or contribute directly on GitHub!

-Reach out to the FoxBrain team member Rick at rick.tvn@foxconn.com.
+Reach out to the FoxBrain Team at rick.tvn@foxconn.com.

 ```bibtex
 @misc{FoxBrain,